robrach/nglibrary/README.md

 # nglibrary
-Application using API of Open Library.
+Web application in Django using API of Open Library.

 Currently, user can search for an author's published books.
 Results are obtained through API of the Open Library.
 Results can be exported to a CSV file.

+Future features (TODO/work in progress):
+- statistics of searching (using SQL database),
+- admin panel for statistics view,
+- API for getting statistics.

 Example screenshot: